whitere123/CAS741_REW/README.md

 ./docs contains all written assignments and work for CAS741.
 ./refs contains all the reference websites, literature and material.
 ./src contains all of the source code
+./test contains all of the automated tests which are summarized in ./docs/VnVPlan and ./docs/VnVReport